serokell/servant-prometheus/README.md

 # servant-prometheus

 Servant-prometheus allows you to record metrics about your servant applications on a per endpoint basis.
-It uses the information contained in the API's type to produce counters for all endpoints, and adds very little overhead (the included benchmarks show the benchmarked app can sustain 40k req/sec with monitoring, and 41k ewithout, when quantiles are not measured).
+It uses the information contained in the API's type to produce counters for all endpoints, and adds very little overhead (the included benchmarks show the benchmarked app can sustain 40k req/sec with monitoring, and 41k without, when quantiles are not measured).

 In the example below, run time system metrics are also reported on using the [prometheus-metrics-ghc](https://hackage.haskell.org/package/prometheus-metrics-ghc) package.
 If using GHC metrics, make sure that your app is run with `+RTS -T` to allow your application to have access to the runtime stats.